Welcome to Animal Control CNY

 2. Identify the Species

 Knowing the difference between bees and wasps can help you know what to do.
-Generally, bees are rounder, fuzzier, and wasps have more slender bodies with smooth skin.
-Honeybees are generally not aggressive, unless provoked, and some species of wasp are more territorial.
+Generally, bees are rounder and fuzzier, while wasps have more slender bodies and smooth skin.
+Honeybees are generally not aggressive unless provoked, while some wasp species are more territorial.
 Knowing the species can help you decide how to deal with them in your garden.

 3. Observe from a Distance